Slug (railroad): Road slug

 CSX ex-EMD GP40 road slug 2358 in Chester, Pennsylvania.
 It lacks radiator openings and fans, compared to the trailing unit.

 A road slug is designed to serve as part of a regular locomotive consist for road haulage.
 It usually retains dynamic braking, a feature useless at the low speeds encountered in switching service, and it may be equipped to serve as a fuel tender for an attached mother locomotive.

 In operation, it is used to provide extra traction at low speeds.
 As speed increases it is disconnected from the power circuit and can function as a control cab if in the lead, or simply as an unpowered car in the consist.
 In braking it augments the powered locomotives during both dynamic and air brake application.

 Road slugs may take several forms.
 A group of GP30, GP35, GP38, GP38AC, and GP40 locomotives were converted by CSX and operated as parts of mother–slug pairs.
 Externally they retain the general appearance of powered diesel–electric locomotives, though they can be identified by the absence of radiators and most of the access doors on the sides.
 They retain functional cabs and so can function as leads in strings of units.
-The TEBU units created on the Southern Pacific Railroad from General Electric U25Bs, on the other hand, were cabless; this potential operational deficiency was compensated for by placing them as the center units of sets of three.
+The TEBU units created on the Southern Pacific Railroad from General Electric U25Bs, and SE units built from F7B units by the Milwaukee Road, on the other hand, were cabless; this potential operational deficiency was compensated for by placing them as the center units of sets of three.

 Train crews will often go to great lengths to arrange for the slug to be the leading unit of a set of three or more, providing them with a more pleasant experience without the noise and vibration from a diesel engine.